bugsnag/cocoapods-bugsnag/README.md

 ## Usage

-The [Bugsnag reporting library for Cocoa](https://github.com/bugsnag/bugsnag-cocoa) is available via Cocoapods.
+The [Bugsnag reporting library for Cocoa](https://github.com/bugsnag/bugsnag-cocoa) is available via CocoaPods.
 Once you have added Bugsnag to your Podfile, running `pod install` will add a build phase to your project workspace to upload your [dSYM](http://noverse.com/blog/2010/03/how-to-deal-with-an-iphone-crash-report/) files so the Bugsnag service can provide you with symbolicated stack traces.